compsigh/web/app/docs/leadership/joining.md

 here's what a typical invite process looks like:

-1. unpaid interns notices the engagement and contributions of a club member
+1. leadership notices the engagement and contributions of a club member
 2. a recommendation is made, and the team discusses internally
 3. if the president approves, the club member is invited
 4. if the club member accepts, they are onboarded

-unpaid interns join the team on a rolling basis, and have no "term limits"
+members join the team on a rolling basis, and have no "term limits"